evidentlyai/evidently/docs/book/get-started/tutorial-monitoring.md

 * You can pass additional parameters to the individual Tests and Metrics.

 {% hint style="info" %}
 **Evaluating model quality.** For simplicity, the example works with a raw dataset.
 There is no model!
-You cannot compute model quality metrics for this dataset – you need to include prediction and target columns.
-You might also need to use [column Mapping](../input-data/column-mapping.md) to map your inputs.
+You cannot compute model quality metrics on this data – you need to add prediction and target columns.
+You might also need to use [column mapping](../input-data/column-mapping.md) to map your inputs.
 {% endhint %}

 ### 1.4.
 Add panels to the project